ropensci-review-tools/pkgmatch/README.md

     ## [5] "canaper"

-Corresponding websites can also be automatically opened, either by passing `browse = TRUE`, or by specifying a return value can passing that to the `pkgmatch_browse()` function.
+Corresponding websites can also be automatically opened, either by passing `browse = TRUE`, or by specifying a return value and passing that to the `pkgmatch_browse()` function.

 ### Matching entire packages